#1 A nonsensical edgelord plot

 #2 Poorly-themed characters

 Martial Hearts gets a kick out of completely abusing its characters, which may have worked if we were given any reason whatsoever to think of these characters as people.
-Instead, every fighter in the roster is a plain-looking young adult in a slutty Halloween costume, all of which have basically the same “personality”.
+Instead, every fighter in the roster is a plain-looking young adult in a slutty Halloween costume, all of whom have basically the same “personality”.

 The anime sets the bar below ground level almost immediately, as the first star opponent is a sexy stewardess who fights with a travel bag and constantly cracks airport-related jokes.
 Even more insulting is a later battle with a teacher, whose whole shtick is that she wears arm and shin guards with LED displays.
 She shouts a question before every attack and the answers appear on the LEDs, betraying what move she’ll make next.
 Why are we having primary school edutainment mechanics in my ecchi, grimdark fighting anime?